Abhiram98/llm-guide-refactorings/README.md

-# Move-Method Assistant
+# Refactoring Assistant

 <!-- Plugin description -->
-Researching collaboration between LLMs and IDEs to suggest the move of misplaces method to the right class.
+Researching collaboration between LLMs and IDEs to suggest various refactoring actions that could be applied to your code.
-This tool leverages the power of LLMs to provide suggestions about what method can be moved, but leverages the reliability of IntelliJ IDE to carry out correctly the code transformations.
+This tool leverages the power of LLMs to provide suggestions about what to change, but leverages the reliability of IntelliJ IDE to carry out correctly the code transformations.
 <!-- Plugin description end -->